 Be aware of the following when you connect to a read-only database:

-- When you select more than 100 features in ArcMap, a table is created in the geodatabase.
+- When you select (or a tool or process you run selects) more than 100 features in ArcMap, 1000 features in ArcGIS Pro or a feature service, a table is created in the geodatabase to cache information.
 This table cannot be created in a read-only database, so the selection will fail with the message database open for read-only access.

 - If your map contains data from a read-only database, publishing an editable feature service will not fail but you won't be able to edit the resultant feature service.